renderpci/dedalo/docs/publication_api/server_config_api.md

 ### Setting the API web URL

-**server_config_api.php**
+./dedalo/publication/server_api/v1/config_api/server_config_api.php

 __CONTENT_BASE_URL__ `string`

 Set the default URL of the web, the root domain of the public website.
-Some API calls need to be a relative or absolute URL and need to be referenced by this paramenter.
+Some API calls need to be a relative or absolute URL and need to be referenced by this parameter.
 The API is linked the this main domain to get the media and create the relative links between data.

 Web base URL from where the contents are served.